HussainAther/philosophy/causality/emergence.md

 we can make predictions of a system with necessary and sufficient coonditions.
 The system's dynamics have to be non-trivial, so this excludes linear systems with periodic oscillations or damped relaxations.
 We construct an intentional hierarchy from general case of nonlinear nonequilibrium dissipative systems to more specific intentional systems.

-Being a physical system is necessary for being a nonlinear dissipative nonequilibrium system; being a nonlinear dissipative nonequilibrium system is necessary for being an intentional system; and being an intentional system is necessary for being a true believer.
-Moreover, sufficient conditions within the intentional hierarchy implement contextual stability conditions.
+A physical system's physical nature is necessary for being a nonlinear dissipative nonequilibrium system while a nonlinear dissipative nonequiliibrium nature is necessary for an intentional system.
+An intentional system is necessary for being a true believer, according to Dennett.
+Sufficient conditions in the intentinoal hierarchy implement contextual stability conditions.

-The most general case corresponds to the transition from equilibrium thermodynamics to fluid dynamics:
-The phenomenal laws of fluid dynamics (the Navier-Stokes equations) emerge from statistical mechanics under the assumption of "local equilibrium".
-At the next level, several sufficient boundary conditions must be selected to give rise to processes of self-organization, nicely illustrated by means of "magnetic snakes".
-Then, a rationality constraint is imposed for optimal dissipation of pumped energy.
+The transition from equilibrium thermodynamcis to fluid dynamics represents phenomenal laws of fluid dynamics (like the Navier-Stokes equation) emerging from statistical mechancis under the assumption of local equilibrium.
+Sufficient boundary conditions give rise to self-organization, such as through "magnetic snakes."
-Finally, "true believers" are contextually emergent as intentional systems that are stable under mutual adoption of the intentional stance.
+We give a rationality constraint for optimal dissipation of pumped energy, and true believers emerge contextually as intentional systems under mutual adoption of the intentional stance.

-Another application of contextual emergence refers to the symbol grounding problem posed by Harnad.
-The key issue of symbol grounding is the problem of assigning meaning to symbols on purely syntactic grounds, as proposed by cognitivists such as Fodor and Pylyshin (1988).
-This entails the question of how conscious mental states can be characterized by their neural correlates, see Atmanspacher and beim Graben.
-Viewed from a more general perspective, symbol grounding has to do with the relation between analog and digital systems, the way in which syntactic digital symbols are related to the analog behavior of a system they describe symbolically.
+## Symbolic grounding

+The symbolic grounding problem is the problem fo assigning meaning to symbols on purely syntactic grounds.
-An instructive example for this distinction is given by dynamical automata.
-These are piecewise linear (globally nonlinear) time-discrete maps over a two-dimensional state space which assume their interpretation as symbolic computers through a rectangular partition of the unit square.
-Interestingly, a single point trajectory, i.e. the evolution of microstates (at a lower level description) is not fully interpretable as symbolic computation.
-Therefore, one has to consider (higher-level) macrostates, based on ensembles of state space points (or probability distributions of points) that evolve under the dynamics.
+Cognitivists such as philosophers Jerry Fodor and Zenon Pylyshyn have described this problem.
+It can also describe how the question of how conscious mental states can be characterized by neural correlates.
+The relation between analog and digital systems such that syntactic digital symbols relate to the analog behavior of a system they descibe symbolically needs to be further examined through dnyamical automata.
+Piecewise linear time-discrete maps over a two-dimensional state space assume the interpretation as symbolic computers through a rectangular partition of the unit square.
+A single point trajectory is not fully interpretable as symbolic computation.
+We need higher-level macrostates from ensembles of state space points, or probability distributions of points, taht evolve under the dynamcis.

 Beim Graben and Potthast showed that only uniform probability distributions with rectangular support exhibit a stable dynamics that is interpretable as computation.
 Thus, the huge space of possible